-One thing on her to-do list recently included attending the 10th Annual Digital PM Summit.
+One thing on her to-do list recently included attending the 10th Annual Digital PM Summit hosted by the Bureau of Digital.
 “This was my first virtual conference, and I had no idea what to expect.
 Everything was so well-executed, and it was interesting and validating to hear from other peers in the field.”

 Key Digital PM Summit Takeaways

 Mackenzie summarized her most valuable learnings from the summit into four key takeaways:

 One of Mackenzie’s favorite presentations was by Allie Thorpe, a digital project manager and website building professional currently working with DevCollaborative.
 Allie discussed adapting Dr. Gary Chapman’s five love languages in a professional setting to foster effective communication with internal and external teams.
 Prior to the session, participants took a love language quiz to identify their communication style.
 During the session, they reflected on how their preferences could impact their approach to professional communication and discussed specific tactics that they could implement in the workplace.

 “People are more receptive if you can determine their preferred, safe-for-work love language,” Mackenzie says.
 “This got all of us thinking about different methods of effective communication, including positive affirmations, quality time (in person or virtually), acts of service (e.g., protecting people’s time, assisting with tasks, helping prioritize work), and recognition.”